GavvyDizzle/NameColors/README.md

 # NameColors

 This plugin allows you to create custom name styles (patterns) for players on your server!
 These patterns can be simple or very complex.
-Each pattern requires a permission to selected so you can give these as cosmetics to players on your server.
+Each pattern requires a permission to be selected so you can give these as cosmetics to players on your server.
 You can make as many custom styles as you want.

 ### Requirements
  - There are two required dependencies: [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) and [ServerUtils](https://www.spigotmc.org/resources/serverutils.106515/)